Skip to main content

 Create a new post

-To create a new post, follow these steps:
+To create a new post:

 On the sidebar, click Posts.

-• For prose and poetry, select the Text template.
+• For prose and poetry: Text

 Hover over the template and click New draft.